-Take this guide with you to reference later or share with a colleague.
+Always have the information you need to create effective bike parking areas.
+Download this guide to reference later or share with a colleague.
 Fill out the form and we'll email you a .pdf file.

 When you set out to design, plan or implement spaces for bike parking, it’s important to allow cyclists to easily park their bikes with a reasonable expectation of security and protection for the short term.
 This typically means less than two hours, on average.

 If your objective is to provide more secure parking for longer periods of time, that would be considered bike storage, which has its own distinct factors and decisions that will need to be considered.

 To create effective bike parking solutions, proper infrastructure and equipment is needed to create a secure and convenient short-term bike storage area.

 Successful bike parking solutions require proper infrastructure and equipment.

 How expansive your bike parking solution – from a single rack installed on a sidewalk to a bike parking lot with multiple racks, bollards, signs, etc. – will depend on your individual demand and usage needs.

 Read on as we’ll cover the different parameters of bike parking that will give you the insights needed to make decisions that will lead to a successful and well-utilized bike parking space.

 Without designated and organized bike parking, it is easy for problems to arise.
 This is true even in areas where only a few cyclists are present.
 And as the population becomes denser, these problems increase .

 The lack of a quality bike parking options will lead to problems of clutter and damage.
 This will commonly been seen on trees, street signs, site furnishings and other amenities.